 When the snow falls, winter fun begins in Big Bay, Michigan.
-Whether snowmobiling, backcountry skiing, snowshoeing, or ice fishing beckon, Big Bay offers pristine conditions in uncrowded surroundings.
-To warm up during your days on the trails, visit Hungry Hollow Café, Lumberjack Tavern, or Thunder Bay Inn to get a bite to eat and learn about the exciting history of this quaint town.
-When you turn in for the night, enjoy the sound of silence the emanates from the snow-covered woodlands landscape.
+Whether you’re looking to snowmobile, backcountry ski, snowshoe, or ice fish, Big Bay offers a scenic backdrop for your winter adventure.
+To warm up during your days on the trails, visit Hungry Hollow Café, Lumberjack Tavern, or Thunder Bay Inn to get a bite to eat and learn about the intriguing history of this quaint town.
+When you turn in for the night, enjoy the peaceful sounds of nature and snow in this rugged winter wonderland.

 Big Bay is a popular spot for snowmobilers around the state and the region.
 Cruise past old-growth trees, glittering icicles, frozen bodies of water, and wildlife on a snowmobiling trip in and around Big Bay.
 The Big Bay community is home to 172 miles of Michigan Designated Snowmobile Trails, which require permits to ride and enable you to ride state-designated trails and many more miles of public roads and on public lands (where authorized).
 State-designated trails are open December 1 - March 31 and are groomed by the Big Bay 550 Snowmobile Club when there is enough snow on the ground.
 For information on permitting, safety, snowmobile registration, and interactive maps, visit the Department of Natural Resources website.
 Visit the Big Bay 550 Snowmobile Club webpage for updates on trail conditions.
 Need to rent a snowmobile?
 Check out Marquette Powersports, located in nearby Negaunee.